Cat & Dog Dosage Calculator

 Examples

-Using the formulas above, what would the BSA of a American cocker spaniel weighing 23 pounds (lb)?
+1. Using the formulas above, what would the BSA of a American cocker spaniel weighing 23 pounds (lb)?
 Next if humans take 25 milligrams (mg) of diphenhydramine (Benadryl) for itching how much would this same cocker spaniel require?
-First let's convert the dog's weight in kilograms (kg)
+Round your answers to 3 decimal places.
+First let's convert the dog's weight in kilograms (kg).
+See footnote about this conversion.

-Using the formulas on this page, calculate the BSA of a 7 kilogram cat.
-If a person takes 650 milligrams of buffered aspirin how much would this cat take? ⚠ Please note this is just an example.
+2. Calculate the BSA of a 7 kilogram cat.
+If a person takes 650 milligrams of buffered aspirin how much would this cat take?
+Round your answer to 3 decimal places. ⚠ Please note this is just an example.
 Buffered aspirin is not safe on cats.
-The cat's weight is already in kilograms and Km = 10.4 because this is a cat just plug the numbers in the formula:
+The cat's weight is already in kilograms and the K value for cats is 10.4.

-So the cat's BSA = .38 m2.
-Next calculate the dose of medication using the second formula:
+- Next calculate the dose of medication using the dosage formula:

 ⚠Warning!